Probely/farcaster-onprem-agent/README.md

 In this section, we describe three different methods to deploy the Agent on your network:

-1. **Using a pre-built VM "appliance"**.
+1. **Using a pre-built VM**.
 The VM contains everything required to run the Agent.
 This may be a simpler approach, if you already have a virtualization solution running (Hyper-V, KVM, VirtualBox, VMWare, among others).

 1. **Running the containers directly**.
-This option might be preferable if you have the infrastructure to support running Docker containers. (e.g., a Kubernetes cluster).
+This option might be preferable if you have the infrastructure to support running Docker containers. (e.g. a Kubernetes cluster).

 1. **Building the VM and containers from source**.
 Building from source allows controlling every aspect of the Probely Agent.

-## Option 1: Virtual appliance
+## Option 1: Virtual Machine

 The Agent VM is packaged as a ZIP archive, containing an Open Virtual Format (OVF) file, and a Virtual Machine Disk (VMDK).

-You should be able to import the Agent on any modern virtualization solution.
+You should be able to import the Agent VM on any modern virtualization solution.
-If are having issues importing the appliance, we are happy to provide you with a custom Agent VM for your specific needs.
+If are having issues importing the VM, we are happy to provide you with a custom Agent VM for your specific needs.

-To install the Agent Virtual Appliance, please follow these steps:
+To install the Agent Virtual Machine, please follow these steps:

-* Download the most recent Virtual Appliance from the [Releases](https://github.com/Probely/farcaster-onprem-agent/releases) page.
+* Download the most recent Virtual Machine from the [Releases](https://github.com/Probely/farcaster-onprem-agent/releases) page.
 The VM archive name is `probely-onprem-agent-vm-<version>.zip`